Iranian Woman

 Laura Rozen

-Aunt scam journalist, Laura Rozen who thinks of herself as Iran analyst and her imaginary friends feed her information that weights zero to nothing may have a new target for character assassination: Manouchehr Mohammadi.
-Now with Mohammadi in the United States, Rozen is sitting uptight to get back to her typing, drinking latte and adding to her bank account!
-Talking of bank account I wonder if she is on Iranian Regime's paycheck.
-No human in her right mind would write the way she does based on her hate for the Bush administration!!
-Ms. Rozen, when you cash that check of yours I suggest you go to Toys “R” US and get yourself one of these globs.
+Journalist Laura Rozen, who sees herself as an Iran analyst and her imaginary friends feed her information that weights zero to nothing, may have a new target for character assassination: Manouchehr Mohammadi.
+Now with Mohammadi in the United States, Rozen is sitting uptight to get back to her typing and drinking latte!
+No human in the right mind would write the way Rozen writes based on dislike or hate for the Bush administration!
+Ms. Rozen, next time you cash your checks go to Toys “R” US and get yourself one of these globs.
 It is an interactive Explorer Globe and hopefully will teach you facts about Iran!

 Thursday, November 16, 2006